 A home does not pass or fail inspection.
 A professional home inspection is a thorough visual examination and objective assessment of the current condition of the house.
-Inspections begin by walking around the exterior of home and checking the condition of the roof and foundation before moving indoors to inspect the basement, attic and living spaces.
+Inspections begin by walking around the exterior of home and checking the condition of the roof and foundation.
+After that, we move indoors to inspect the basement, attic and living spaces.
 You can expect an inspection to take approximately 3 hours, but on-site times will vary depending on the size, complexity and condition of the home.

 To get the most benefit from the inspection, I highly encourage you to attend the inspection, especially if you’re a first-time homebuyer.
 I will explain what I’m looking for and familiarize you with how your house’s systems work, including the location of any water, gas and electrical shut-offs.
 You can feel free to ask any questions that occur to you along the way.
 If you are unable to attend the inspection, we can schedule a Zoom or Facetime chat afterwards instead.
 We’ll review the highlights of the report and address anything you might still be wondering about.

-The Inspection Report: Within 24 hours of the inspection (often by the end of the same day), you can expect an email link to a highly-detailed, easy-to-read report.
-It will be accessible to you from any computer or mobile device and you are also welcome to print hard copies if you like.
+Within 24 hours of the inspection (often by the end of the same day), you can expect an email link to a highly-detailed, easy-to-read report.
+It will be accessible to you from any computer or mobile device, but you are also welcome to print hard copies if you like.
 You will own your inspection report.
 You’re free to share it with others, but that’s up to you.

 The report will summarize the strengths and weaknesses of the property.
 It will highlight any safety concerns, major defects that will require a contractor to fix, and minor defects that a homeowner can usually take care of themselves.
 It will include lots of color photographs and I will be happy to explain any items that are unclear to you.